EmeraldPlusIrony/Balatro-UpTheAnte/README.md

 A Balatro mod containing 30 hand crafted, vanilla-adjacent jokers with all sorts of new strategies and synergies to spice up your runs!!

-Art and Joker concepts by EmeraldPlusIrony.
+Mod, Art and Joker concepts by EmeraldPlusIrony.
-Code by TheSnaz.
+Code and Advice by TheSnaz.
+(Ty! <3)

 Mod Discord (I'd love to hear feedback!! :>) - https://discord.gg/QHjXT2EfFV